Abibubble/bad-a11y/README.md

 # bad-a11y

 NOTE: This repo is specifically built to be an example of bad accessibility.
 Please do not use this code in any genuine live sites.

-None of the links actually go anywhere, this is just an example page.
+NOTE: None of the links actually go anywhere, as this is just an example page.

 The live page is available here - [bad-a11y site](https://abibubble.github.io/bad-a11y/)